myaslioglu/retention/README.md

 ---

-**Note**: This implementation includes both encoder and decoder components of the Transformer architecture, making it suitable for sequence-to-sequence tasks once the cross-attention mechanism is completed.
+**Note**: This implementation includes both encoder and decoder components of the Transformer architecture with fully functional cross-attention.
+The core architecture is complete and ready for sequence-to-sequence tasks.
+The main remaining work is completing the training loop with proper loss computation and optimization.